Snowpark ML Modeling: ML Model Development¶

 The predict

-method of a Snowpark ML class also takes a single Snowpark or Pandas DataFrame containing all
+method also takes a single Snowpark or Pandas DataFrame containing all

 feature columns.
 The result is a DataFrame that contains all the columns in the input DataFrame unchanged and the output